 - Ability to work autonomously with regular check-ins with Rocky Mountain Wild staff

-- Willingness to travel along the Front Range and to the Routt and Pike San Isabel National Forests, potentially including overnight trips
+- Willingness to travel throughout Colorado, potentially including overnight trips

-- Willingness to hike up to 2 miles to potential roost sites to look for bats at sunrise or sunset
+- Willingness to hike up to 2 miles to potential roost sites to conduct bat emergence counts at sunset

 - Valid driver’s license